-If you plan to use your language with human beings and not just for exams, then put aside the books and perfectionism.
+If you’re interested in learning how to speak Spanish/French/any other language with human beings, and not just to pass exams or language courses, then put aside the books.
 Grammar does NOT help you to speak a language – it helps you to improve your language skills.
-You MUST make mistakes and lots of them.
 Embrace this and you will learn quicker and get your point across more efficiently.
-When you are ready for it, and very comfortable using the language then it’s a good idea to come back to such materials to tidy it up.
+When you are ready for it, and very comfortable using the language then it’s a good idea to come back to textbook materials to tidy it up.

 2. Speak the language from day one

 No more waiting!
-People are always over-preparing until that day when maybe they’ll be ready.
+People are always over-preparing until that day when maybe they’ll be ready to start.
 This logic is faulty as there is always something missing, so you’ll never, ever feel 100% prepared.
 The only solution to this vicious circle is to get out of it entirely.
-Speak right now – even if you have only learned a one or two words and phrases!
-It will be hard to begin with, but you will progress much quicker!
+Start speaking right now – even if you have only learned one or two words and phrases!
+It will be hard to begin with, but you will progress much quicker.

-The one book I do find terribly useful when I want to speak a language as soon as possible is a cheap, pocket, travel phrasebook.
+The one book I do find terribly useful when I want to learn a language as soon as possible is a cheap, pocket, travel phrasebook.
 Lonely Planet, Berlitz or any similar book will do the job.
+Practical phrases for things like ordering food, asking for directions or making small talk are instantly applicable to common travel situations, so you can start using them immediately.
 Read the phrases and learn them off by heart.
 If you sing along with phrases it becomes a lot easier to apply them to memory.
-Then use them immediately.

-There is a free program you can download to your computer called Anki.
-It allows you to download pre-made decks with the most common/important words of your target language.
+There are several ways to learn languages online and some language apps and programmes offer a good way of practicing your vocab simply by repetition.
+Alternatively, try free flash card creator Anki which allows you to download pre-made decks with the most common/important words of your target language.
 You can study on your computer or use a portable version of the app on your smartphone.

-While meeting people to practise in your target language country is relatively easy, did you know that you can do it before you travel too?
+While meeting people to speak French with in Paris is naturally quite easy, but you can do start learning a language before you travel too.
 Hit the ground running by already having had lots of practice in advance!
 Some great ways to do this include:

-• Searching meetup.com to see if there is a weekly or monthly gathering of those practising your target language
+- Search meetup.com to see if there is a weekly or monthly gathering of those practicing your target language

-- Use the site couchsurfing.org and instead of searching for a couch, simply search your home city with just the criteria of the language you want.
-Message that person to meet up for a coffee.
-People on this site are very open-minded to meeting strangers.
+- Use the site couchsurfing.org and instead of searching for a bed for the night, simply search your home city by language.
+Message fellow German, Spanish or Arabic speakers and arrange to meet up for a coffee.
+People on this site are very open-minded to meeting strangers

-• Ask your friends, local library, church, clubs or anywhere else you can think of to find a local community or speaker of that language.
-Then just take the leap and say ‘hi!’ to them.
+- Ask your friends, local library, church, clubs or anywhere else you can think of to find a local community or language speaker, then just take the leap and say ‘hi!’ to them

 Good luck, and enjoy speaking!

 Benny Lewis is a language hacker and technomad, who has been on the road for almost a decade.
-He blogs about his language learning missions at FluentIn3months.com to encourage others to learn languages quickly and efficiently, and wrote in greater detail about how he does it in his Language Hacking Guide, the sales of which help support his travels.
+He’s now fluent in Spanish, French, German, Italian, Portuguese, and Esperanto and blogs about his language learning missions at FluentIn3months.com to encourage others to learn languages quickly and efficiently.